 Brain injuries are generally identified as either Acquired Brain Injuries or Traumatic Brain Injuries.
 Common causes of brain injuries include assaults, automobile accidents, gunshot wounds, medical malpractice and sports-related accidents.
-If you or a loved one sustained any type of brain injury, please consult a seasoned Newport Beach traumatic brain injury lawyer at Russell & Lazarus, as soon as reasonably possible.
+If you or a loved one sustained any type of brain injury, please consult a seasoned Newport Beach traumatic brain injury lawyer at Russell & Lazarus, APC, as soon as reasonably possible.

 Brain injuries range from mild, which may include headaches, insomnia and other symptoms, to severe, including comas and vegetative states.
 The severity of your brain injury may be related to how it occurred.
 A brain injury attorney can help you get help to understand the severity of your injury.
 Classifications for brain injury severity include:

 Brain injuries are a unique and complex type of personal injury, requiring the highest degree of legal knowledge.
 The following provides an overview of some of the legal theories generally triggered by brain injury lawsuits.

 Negligence is the leading cause of action, or legal claim, alleged in personal injury lawsuits.
 In order to prevail on a Negligence cause of action, a plaintiff (the suing party) must prove the following:

 Proving each of these elements will depend on the individual facts and circumstances of every case.
 For example, if the physician’s incompetence resulted in injury, the law imposes on a physician’s duty to administer treatment in a safely and competently.
 If the physician’s conduct falls below that standard, he has breached his duty.
 When the patient suffers a brain injury that would not have occurred otherwise, then his conduct is the legal cause of the patient’s injury.